 We will see that, in the speedup case, the outcome of the initial measurement encodes the problem to be solved by Alice and Alice's knowledge of the solution.
 The projection of the quantum state associated with the final measurement that selects the remaining half of the information, retrocausally, by the inverse of the time forward unitary transformation, changes it.
 This change reduces the computational complexity of the problem to be solved and correspondingly increases Alice's knowledge of the solution.
 The latter goes from complete ignorance of the solution to knowledge of half of the information that specifies it (among all the possible solutions).
 Therefore, everything is as if Alice knew in advance half of the information about the solution she will produce and read in the future and could use this knowledge to produce the solution more efficiently than in the classical case.
 Of course, one can see the causal loop.

-The explanation in question is quantitative in character, given an oracle problem, it allows to compute the number of oracle queries (computation steps) required to solve an oracle problem in an optimal quantum way \footnote{ We will explain in Section 2 what oracle queries and oracle problems are.
-For the time being, we can see them just as computation steps and problems. }.
+The explanation in question is quantitative in character, given an oracle problem, it allows to compute the number of oracle queries needed to solve it in an optimal quantum way \footnote{ We will explain in the technical part of the work what oracle problems and oracle queries are.
+For the time being we can see them just as problems and computation steps. }.